coderaiser/cloudcmd/HELP.md

 Usage
 ---------------
-To start the server, just run the global NPM binary from your terminal:
+To start the server, just run the global *npm* binary from your terminal:

 ```sh
 cloudcmd